plex1/SpinalDev/README.md

 # SpinalDev - Development Environment for SpinalHDL

 [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL) is a hardware description language (HDL).
 SpinalHDL written on top of Scala and allows for high level constructs.
 This repository contains a **Dockerfile** for FPGA/ASIC development with SpinalHDL.
-The Dockerfile and contend of this README is mostly based on the instructions found at <https://spinalhdl.github.io/SpinalDoc>.
+The Dockerfile and content of this README is mostly based on the instructions found at <https://spinalhdl.github.io/SpinalDoc>.
 The container includes a number of tools, libraries and dependencies related to SpinalHDL.

 ## Container Content